ishamibrahim/BasicProgramming/README.md

 # BasicProgramming
 Problem-solving techniques, usage, and solutions.
 Also contains a few prominent libraries.
-The list of libraries use contain :
+The list of libraries used contain :
 * pptx